TOAST-DOCS/TOAST-Cloud/en/region-guide.md

 <a id="nhn-cloud-regional-service"></a>
 ## NHN Cloud Regional Service { #nhn-cloud-regional-service }

+**Regional Service**
+Regional Service refers to services that are provided only for particular regions due to restrictions in infrastructure and service content of each country/region/law/product.
+The service is also provided to serve at different physical locations or to enable redundant data configuration.
+Regional service is available only for a specific region, and each region may provide different pricing policy.

 **Global Service**
 Global Service refers to services that are available throughout all regions.
 All users are provided with the same features, policy, stability and usability, by selecting all regions.